#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish it off with mulch and compost.
-Mulch controls weeds and keeps your soil from drying out.
+Finish your planting by following it with compost and mulch.
+Mulch keeps your soil moist and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more flowers and fruit.
-Compost and mulch can be purchased in-store or created at home.
+It may help foster stronger and larger plants that bear more flowers and fruit.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring